If you think of drug addiction and the most dangerous drugs, you’ll typically bring substances like cocaine, heroin, and meth to mind.

-The truth is, most drug addicts don’t fall into this category.
+The truth is, most drug abusers don’t fall into this category.
 Instead, the most commonly abused substances according to NIDA (National Institute on Drug Abuse) are prescription pills and OTC medications.
 After this comes alcohol and marijuana with hard drugs nowhere to be seen.

-Now, this is not to say that cocaine and heroin addiction are not serious problems.
-They are.
 According to the 2016 NSDUH (National Survey on Drug Use and Health), there are 1.9 million cocaine users in the US.
 Almost 1 million Americans use heroin each year.
 Throw in 1.6 million meth users and you can see that illegal drugs impact huge swathes of the population, too.

 While the dangers of street drugs are well-publicized, many people are not so aware of the potential dangers of prescription painkillers, and even OTC medications.